-- Attend MDT meetings to provide guidance / advice / consulting / referring / allocation / input / agree care plans.
+- Attend MDT meetings to provide guidance / advice / consulting / referring / allocation / input / learn about women and people / agree care plans.

-- Ensure the maintenance of accurate and timely documentation / records on women and people in line with relevant professional codes and Trust policy.
+- Ensure the maintenance of accurate and timely documentation / records on all women and people in line with relevant professional codes and Trust policy

 - Document and report incidents as required i.e. risk and health and safety.

-- To work with the team in developing a robust psychology service which adheres to strong clinical governance and offers high quality care in line with current guidance and evidence.
+- To support and lead the team in developing a robust psychology service which adheres to strong clinical governance and offers high quality care in line with current guidance and evidence.

 - Jointly and individually ensure the service meets the agreed key performance indictors/ contractual targets identified by the Trust and adhere to local and government initiatives.

-- To contribute to quality improvement for psychological therapies delivered within the locality patch.
+- To lead on quality improvement for psychological therapies delivered within the locality patch.

-- Support the continuing development of a high-quality service that is underpinned by evidence-based practice, care pathways and NICE and DH guidance.
+- Lead in the continuing development of a high-quality service that is underpinned by evidence-based practice, care pathways and NICE and DH guidance.

 - To build and maintain strong working relationships with relevant stakeholders and providers in the locality patch.

-- To support the provision of highly specialised clinical expertise, supervision, and training to the team and where appropriate other professionals.
+- Provide highly specialised clinical expertise, supervision, and training to the team and, where appropriate, other professionals.

-- Attend and contribute to local multi-disciplinary meetings i.e. referral / review / business.
+- Manage and coordinate local multi-disciplinary meetings i.e. referral / review / business.

-- Contribute to the coordination and management of the team in providing a safe, effective and therapeutic clinical service, ensuring the delivery of high-quality community mental health care packages.
+- Responsible for the coordination and management of the team in providing a safe, effective and therapeutic clinical service, ensuring the delivery of high-quality community mental health care packages.

 - To support clinical training placements for Trainee Clinical Psychologists from appropriate courses, undertaking clinical supervision, teaching on placement, organising and monitoring workload and assessing clinical competence as and when required.